TStupariu/vboard-thesis/Licenta.md

 Current solutions are either too old, cumbersome or expensive to implement and maintain.
 Server resources are expensive, and the more processing that can be done on the client, the cheaper the maintenance cost of the application will be.
-Having more servers and nodes that a stream has to pass through can also introduce more latency along the line.
-Basically, making the user interaction as straight-forward as possible is not so easy using these technologies.
+Having more servers and nodes that a stream has to pass through can also introduce more latency along the line, making the user interaction as straight-forward as possible is not so easy using these technologies.
 [7]